w3ctag/design-reviews/2015/03/Permissions.md

 ####  Insufficient Reflection

 The Permissions API does not currently model all of the permissions in the the web platform.
-These include
+These include:

   - [Geolocation](http://dev.w3.org/geo/api/spec-source.html)
   - [Push](https://w3c.github.io/push-api/)